PagerDuty/scheduler/README.md

 ## Introduction

+This library schedules arbitrary Scala code (tasks) to run at an arbitrary time.
+It tries to do this despite changing infrastructure, and it tries to maintain some sense of task ordering.

+Scheduler is in production use at PagerDuty.
+It's meant to be included in Scala services deployed on many servers for redundancy and scaling.
+It's designed from the ground up to be running in a multi-datacenter environment.
+We take fault tolerance and reliability very seriously, so using this library is a little more complicated then just including it via SBT.

-This library schedules work using Kafka for buffering and elasticity and Cassandra for persistence.
-Most documentation is in the specific guides in doc/
+Scheduler relies on Kafka for task buffering and Cassandra for task persistence.
+Most documentation is in the specific guides in doc/.

 ## Additional Documentation
 - [Akka Style Guide](doc/akka-style-guide.md)